FurySwordXD/react-native-keyboard-avoid-scrollview/README.md

 ```

 ## Example with Spacing
-Now let's add some spacing so that the KeyboardAvoidScollView scrolls to the input with some additional offset.
+Now let's add some spacing so that the KeyboardAvoidScollView scrolls to the input with some additional offset.<br>
-\n
 <img src="./example2.gif?raw=true"  height="500" alt="Example with spacing">

 ```